brisma/bof3-translation-tool/README.md

 ```
 --- Breath of Fire III Tool (PSX/PSP) ---

-Translating 6366 strings from 'en' to 'it' using Amazon Translate (ML)...
+Translating 6366 strings of blocks from 'en' to 'it' using Amazon Translate (ML)...
 File strings_en.json translated into strings_it.json from 'en' to 'it' using Amazon Translate (ML).
 6365 strings translated for a total of 608684 characters.
 ```